henriquegemignani/decomp-toolkit/docs/match_learnings.md

 KB on `CGrenadeLauncher.cpp`, real missing content, not a matching gap) correctly stayed unbridged.

 ### A confidently-matched section can still fail comparison because of its *neighbor*, not its own content

+**Audit qualification (2026-09-09):** this section's boundary-artifact explanation is a hypothesis for mismatches, not something an adjacent auto symbol proves.
+The former script's default link used extracted original objects for candidates, so the claimed 25 direct-byte-confirmed promotions below were not independent verification of compiled output.
+The proposed comparison is valid only with explicit compiled-object link provenance.

 Referenced in this doc's own earlier text (the `CRemoveColorOverrideInstruction.cpp`/vtable discussion) but never written up on its own: objdiff's target-side comparison symbol, for a section